bitnami/charts/bitnami/cassandra/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` petset:
+To uninstall/delete the `my-release` release:

 ```console
 $ helm delete my-release